Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Different milestones will also help you understand the progress rate of your project.
 So you also will be able to share it with your clients and stakeholders as well.

-Developing Communication To Your Team
+Developing Communication With Your Team

 Any communication gap or lack of clarity in the decision-making or role assignment can lead to confusion.

-A project manager should be always accessible to the whole team for any issue they are having or concern they have regarding the project.
+A project manager should always be accessible to the whole team for any issue they are having or concern they have regarding the project.

-Utlizing Project Management Tools
+Utilizing Project Management Tools

 They play a significant role in the process of streamlining your projects.